 California law makes an employer liable for an employee’s negligence, recklessness or intentional wrongful acts when the employer knew or should have known that the employee was a risk to others.
 This law is known as California’s law on negligent hiring, supervision, or retention of an employee.1

-Unlike California’s respondeat superior law, which makes an employer vicariously (indirectly) liable for an employee’s wrongful acts, California’s negligent hiring, supervision or retention law makes an employer directly liable for its own failure to protect others.2
+Unlike California’s respondeat superior law, which assigns employers vicarious liability for an employee’s wrongful acts, California’s negligent hiring, supervision or retention law makes an employer directly liable for its own failure to protect others.2

 This can be important because employees often lack the assets to pay for all of an injured person’s compensatory damages in California.
 Employers have deeper pockets generally and are more likely to have insurance to cover the actions of their employees.

-Examples of negligent hiring, retention or supervision of an employee include:
+Examples of the cause of action of negligent hiring, retention or supervision of an employee include:

 - A taxicab or ride-sharing company hires a driver with a criminal history of assault and the driver commits battery on a passenger;